This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Phone Charger: And a portable battery pack – these are great when you don’t have access to power.
-Certainly worth investing $50 on portable battery charger, which will provide you with two charges.
+Certainly worth investing $50 on a portable battery charger, which will provide you with two charges.

 Appropriate Clothes: Appropriate for the climate you’re travelling in.
-But in general, I also like to pack one pair of lightweight items for the opposite weather, that you think you won’t need, such as in winter – a T-shirt and one pair of shorts, in summer – one lightweight warm jacket and one pair of pants (or tights, which won’t take up much room).
+But in general, I also like to pack one pair of lightweight items for the opposite weather, that you think you won’t need, such as in winter – a summer T-shirt and one pair of shorts, in summer – one lightweight warm jacket and one pair of pants (or tights, which won’t take up much room).
 It’s a nice backup.

 For those of us who like to explore new places; even with no plans to go swimming, I often throw in a pair of swimmers, there have been times when the last place I thought I’d be near is a pool.
 I certainly recommend a lightweight travel towel, and not only to use after swimming, but the towel has come in handy when we’ve thrown it into a small backpack during a hiking trip – where it has also become an easy travel picnic blanket.

-In Australia, T-shirts, shorts (or a summer dress) and thongs work well in summer.
+In Australia, T-shirts, shorts and thongs work well in summer.
 But remember to pack easy travel attire you might need for places, such as a nice dinner venue – throw in a nice pair of shoes and an iron-free favourite lightweight outfit.

 4. A Checklist and Forgotten Items

 Take a favourite magazine or book for when you have an hour or two to yourself, it’s a nice way to have some ‘me time’.
 All these items are small enough to pack in luggage too.

-And remember, if you forget to take something on your trip – become more flexible with unexpected events, try to have an open mind towards these travelling experiences, develop this mind frame before you leave for your trip.
+And remember, if you forget to take something on your trip – it might be the perfect opportunity to practise a little flexibility or use a sense of humour with unexpected events, try to have an open mind towards these travelling experiences, develop this mind frame before you leave for your trip.

 5. Have a Rest Stop

-Sometimes we can become so busy with our lives, and it becomes a repetitive pattern travelling from A to B. Remember to stop between travelling from one destination to the next.
+Sometimes we can become so busy with our lives, and it becomes a repetitive pattern travelling from A to B. Remember to take rest stops when travelling from one destination to the next.
 Check out the sites on the way to your destination, some sites really make a road trip worthwhile.

 6. Connect with Nature

-Connecting with nature allows you to unwind, scientific research tells us that being among nature is an important way to help us distress.
+Connecting with nature allows you to unwind, scientific research tells us that being amongst nature is an important way to help us distress.
 While meditation and mindfulness is a good baseline practice for stress prevention; if this is something you can’t do or are a little unsure about, connecting with nature is a good step towards it.

-Make time for a stroll to a lookout or a walk through the bushland, there are a myriad of easy and short walks scattered through or around many towns, that allow you to totally connect with nature.
+Make time for a stroll to a lookout or a walk through the bushland, there are a myriad of easy and short walks scattered throughout or around many towns, that allow you to totally connect with nature.
 If you’re unable to find a walk somewhere, why not try packing a picnic lunch to enjoy somewhere scenic?